Standard disclosure: we may earn money from the companies mentioned in this post. Visit my disclosure page for more info

-Hi My Broken Coin readers!
+Hi readers!
 My name is Erika from the website From Shopping to Saving where I share my journey as a recovering shopaholic.
 I share my experiences with saving, shopping (resisting it), self-improvement, and more.
 Feel free to ask me questions or follow me on Twitter.

 I’m a shopper and a recovering shopaholic.
 I’m not afraid to admit that anymore!
 However, the road to get here hasn’t always been so easy.
 The path wasn’t always straight, my intentions weren’t always clear, and my spending habits weren’t always under control.

 I’ve learned a lot throughout these past few years on my road to recovery from my shopping addiction.
 Today I want to talk about some of my worst shopping mistakes, and what I’ve learned from them.

 Hopefully, if you are trying to overcome compulsive spending, you too can gain some insight and learn from some of my mistakes.

 People who spend on an impulse get burned a lot because they forget to read return policies.
 They’re so eager to get the item out the store that they don’t think about the difficulty of returning the item if they change their mind.
 This happened to me.
 A lot!

 It all boiled down to me being too lazy to check stores’ return policies.
 You’d be surprised at how many different stores only offer store credit or only give you a 14-day window to return a new and unused item with the receipt.
 I now save all of my receipts and read return policies before I buy.
 Being a shopaholic, I would sometimes buy things with the intent to return them in addition to not reading the return policies.
 This is a huge no-no!